daltonyxdonovan/HollowKnight_ConsoleCommands/README.md

 ## Current Commands
 /addhealth (int) - adds the amount entered to health and maxHealth both

-/addmp (int) - adds the amount entered to MP and maxMP both
+/addmp (int) - adds the amount entered to MP (referred to as soul in-game, MP in code)

+/addmpreserve (int) - adds the amount entered to MPReserve and MP Cap

 /addmoney (int) - adds the amount entered to the Banker